An Atomic Cluster Expansion Potential for Twisted Multilayer Graphene: Results

 where $V$ is the system volume, $k_B$ is the Boltzmann constant, $T$ is the temperature, $J(t)$ is the heat flux at time $t$, and $\langle J(0), J(t) \rangle$ is the autocorrelation function of the heat flux.
 In practice, the integral is computed numerically, with the heat flux derived from the time evolution of atomic velocities and positions.

-In twisted bilayer graphene, these parameters can be significantly altered by the twist angle.
-Experimental data indicate that the thermal conductivity of TBG is significantly lower than that of monolayer graphene and bilayer graphene.
-This phenomenon can be attributed to changes in the Brillouin zone and the emergence of additional phonon branches due to the twisted structure, which enhance phonon Umklapp and normal scattering~\cite{faizal2022thermal, li2014thermal}.
+In twisted bilayer graphene, these parameters can be significantly altered by the twist angle. { The twist introduces a periodic moiré superlattice, which reduces crystal symmetry and enlarges the effective unit cell.
+This structural modulation folds the phonon bands and leads to the emergence of additional phonon branches.
+As a result, more phonon-phonon scattering channels become available, especially for Umklapp and normal processes that limit thermal transport.} Experimental data indicate that the thermal conductivity of TBG is significantly lower than that of monolayer graphene and bilayer graphene. { These enhanced scattering processes reduce the phonon mean free paths and lifetimes, thereby suppressing thermal conductivity.} This phenomenon can be attributed to changes in the Brillouin zone and the emergence of additional phonon branches due to the twisted structure, which enhance phonon Umklapp and normal scattering~\cite{faizal2022thermal, li2014thermal}.

 We provide a validation of thermal conductivity computed from the molecular dynamics trajectories in Figure~\ref{fig:thermal}.
 The results indicate that as the temperature increases, the thermal conductivity significantly decreases due to enhanced phonon-phonon scattering at high temperatures.
 The findings show good qualitative agreement with the literature~\cite{faizal2022thermal}.